INTO-CPS-Association/DTaaS-examples/digital_twins/structural-monitoring/python/model-updating/README.md

 This application shows a sensitivity-based model updating technique on a 5 degrees of freedom (DOF) spring-dashpot series system.
-The system is the same as used in the previous example `(which one??)`.
+The system is the same as used in the system identification example.
 A repetition is followed for clarity.
 The system, which is simulated with a sampling frequency of 100 Hz, is subjected to stochastic input, u(t), that has been low-pass-filtered such that it excites the first